Foxcirc/fancy/README.md

 # Changes

+## 0.3.0 -> 0.3.1
+- removed left over eprintln during evaluation of the proc-macro
+- (how did i not see that)

 ## 0.2.3 -> 0.3.0
 - fixed a bug, where a string containing an escaped double quote would not parse correctly
 - fixed escaping of square brackets, they can now be escaped correctly